A trip to Fort Wayne would not be complete without visiting The History Center, where Fort Wayne's rich heritage is preserved.

-The "Made in Allen County" display features images of the original buildings of downtown Fort Wayne -- taking you back in time to the yesteryear.
+The "Made in Allen County" display features images of the original buildings of downtown Fort Wayne — taking you back in time to the yesteryear.
 The museum also contains artifacts from the 20th century, including key industrial inventions and innovations.

 The History Center is also the location of regular public lectures, special events and an annual display of gingerbread homes during the holiday season.

 Plan your next visit to Fort Wayne and include a stop at The History Center, located at 302 E. Berry St., in downtown Fort Wayne.

 Free parking is available at the museum, when is open Monday through Saturday and on the first Sunday of each month.